mahmoud-drwsh/mahmoud-drwsh/README.md

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mahmoud-darwish)
 - ⚡ Fun facts:
     - A first immaterial uncaused casuse is a logical necessity 🙂
-    - The first uncaused cause necessarily possesses knowledge, will, power, life, and all logically possible attribute.
+    - The first uncaused cause necessarily possesses knowledge, will, power, life, and all logically possible attributes.
     - More to come...

 ---